kartoza/sawps/docs/src/user/manual/explore/filters.md

 #### 4. Property Filter

 * **Filter Description:** The property filter helps users filter data based on properties.
+This filter is dependent on Organisation Filter.
+It means, the options will be based on the selected Organisations.
 * **Usage:** Select a property from the available options to view data related to that property.
+* **Permission:** `Can view property filter` permission must be added to the Group on the admin page, to make user group e.g. `National data scientist` able to see the property filter.

 ![Property filter](./img/filters-6.png)